SkyRats/skyrats-workplace/README.md

 Skyrats autonomous drone team developmet environment for quadcopters in real life and simulations

 ## How to install?
 First of all, you need to choose the installation by selecting a branch from this repository.
-Then, follow the steps of which `README.md`
+Then, follow the steps of each `README.md`